RaviRamDhali/programming-procedure/Snippets/Azure/Readme.md

 Home > Subscriptions > Microsoft Azure (xxxxxxxx) | Access control (IAM) Make sure you have ROLE in the Subscription so you can attach it to Azure

+Select the Azure Active Directory service from Azure Portal At the left sidebar, under the Manage section, choose Properties.
+Then in Directory Properties choose a new name

 Pipeline
 **Package or folder**